lishaangral/html-portfolio/README.md

 ## Technologies Used
 - **HTML5**: Structure of the website
 - **CSS3**: Styling and responsive design
-- **JavaScript**: Adds interactivity (optional based on features like form validation or animations)

 ## Setup and Installation
 1. Clone the repository to your local machine: